pluralsh/documentation/pages/adding-new-application/plural-artifact-structure.md

 ## Helm

-The `helm` directory contains the app's Helm chart as it will be available through the Plural API and used by the Plural CLI to configure and deploy the app's Kubernetes components into your cluster.
+The `helm` directory contains the app's Helm chart as it will be available through the Plural API and used by the Plural CLI to configure and deploy the Kubernetes components into your cluster.
-Many apps in Plural's marketplace define Helm charts in terms of their upstream open source versions (if they're actively maintained, allow for required customization and fit Plural's quality standards) as well as other helper charts, e.g. from Plural's [module-library](https://github.com/pluralsh/module-library).
+Many artifacts define the Helm charts in terms of their upstream open source versions (if they're actively maintained, allow for required customization and fit Plural's quality standards) as well as other helper charts, e.g. from Plural's [Module Library](/adding-new-application/module-library).
 If any additional resources are necessary, they can be added and templated in the same manner as with any other Helm chart.
 Any default chart parametrization goes into your standard `values.yaml` file, most prominently resource requirements or limits, labels, annotations, entrypoint customizations, and so on.